MarcWu-929/marcwu-929.github.io/_pages/about.md

 </style>

-My research lies across the discipline of Geography, Ecology, Computer Vision and Data Science.
-My current research focuses on corn yield prediction integrating phenology information and remote sensing datasets.I hope to combine modern technology and realiable datasets in resolving environmental and ecological problems.
+<p>My research lies across the discipline of Geography, Ecology, Computer Vision and Data Science.
+My current research focuses on corn yield prediction integrating phenology information and remote sensing datasets.I hope to combine modern technology and realiable datasets in resolving environmental and ecological problems.</p>

+<p>Landscape photography is my biggest interest in free time.
+I also have other hobbies like hiking, snowboarding and piano. </p>